Support Us Button Widget

 Whether you’re planning to send your child to school, looking to paddle across Lake Crago, or preparing for hurricane season, keep reading to learn when, and on what, you can save.

-Disclaimer: These sections do not contain exhaustive lists of tax-free purchases.
-View more details and pricing limitations online.
-A 2023 poster is yet to be shared, but last year, the tax holiday did not apply to rentals or repairs, or sales made in theme parks, entertainment complexes, public lodging, or airports.
+Note: These sections do not contain exhaustive lists of tax-free purchases — view more details and pricing limitations online.
+The tax holiday does not apply to rentals or repairs, or sales made in theme parks, entertainment complexes, public lodging, or airports.

 • Flashlights and lanterns